gustaebel/vma-tool/README.md

-Far worse with regard to effective deduplication is that the order in which the 64 KiB data clusters are stored is non-deterministic and therefore different every time .
+Far worse with regard to effective deduplication is that the order in which the 64 KiB data clusters are stored is non-deterministic and therefore different every time.
 This destroys any attempt at deduplication entirely.

 **Solution:** *vma-tool* repacks the VMA file storing all data blocks in the correct order.